Access to banking

 Bank account usage

 Despite most adults now having a bank account, the extent of usage could still have some way to go.
-By surveying a representative sample of 3,000 Indians, the World Bank's Global Findex Database found that more than a third of account-holders in India had an inactive account in 2021, meaning that they had made neither deposits nor withdrawals, nor had any incoming or outgoing digital payments in the preceding year.[4]
+By surveying a representative sample of 3,000 Indians, the World Bank's Global Findex Database 2025 found that about one-sixth of account-holders in India had an inactive account in 2024, meaning that they had made neither deposits nor withdrawals, nor had any incoming or outgoing digital payments in the preceding year.[4]
 Not having enough money in the account, distance to the bank, and lack of trust with the banking system were reported to be the key reasons Indians did not use their bank account.
 The share of inactive users was far higher in India than in the other surveyed developing economies.
+While the share of account holders with an inactive account in India was 16%, the average of low- and middle-income-countries was 4% in 2024.[5]

-[2] India's National Sample Surveys (nationally representative household surveys conducted by India's National Statistics Office) have only recently begun to ask individuals whether they have a bank account.
-The Comprehensive Annual Modular Survey (NSS 79th round) asks individuals whether they have "an account individually or jointly in any bank/ other financial institution/ mobile money service provider".
+[2] The Comprehensive Annual Modular Survey conducted by the National Statistics Office in 2023 asked individuals whether they had "an account individually or jointly in any bank/ other financial institution/ mobile money service provider".

 [3] Among the poorest 20% of adults, 89% of women and 94% of men had a bank account in 2023.
 The proportions were 93% for women and 98% for men in the richest quintile.
 Quintiles are created by arranging the adult population in ascending order of monthly per capita consumption expenditure, and dividing into five equal sized groups.